Your attention matters to me

 Everything I apply is within a systems thinking paradigm.
 Another way of putting it is Ray Dalio’s principle, “everything is a Machine.”

-The website is content-rich and offers thousands of words in well-researched articles related to building a great publishing business.
+The content-rich website offers thousands of words in well-researched articles about building a great publishing business.

 Where are you on your growth curve?